clear-code/zulip-aws-usage/README.md

    region = ap-northeast-1
    ```

-2. Create a bot on Zulip.
+2. Prepare a bot on Zulip.

-   * Visit "Settings > Personal > Bot" and create a "Generic" bot.
+   * Visit "Settings > Personal > Bot" and create an "incoming webhook" bot.

 3. Set up your notification configuration.